Rishiraj1308/CABZI/docs/CURE_OVERVIEW.md

 ## 2. The Mission Control Dashboard (`/cure`)

-This is the central command center for all hospital operations on the Cabzi platform.
+This is the central command center for all hospital operations on the Curocity platform.

 ### A. Master Controls & Availability
 *   **Go Online/Offline:** A master switch allows the hospital to start or stop accepting new emergency requests from the network.